A. C. Reynolds High School

-A.C.
-Reynolds High School is a public secondary school located in Asheville, North Carolina.
+A. C. Reynolds High School is a public secondary school located in Asheville, North Carolina.
 The school accommodates grades 9-12 and is a part of the Buncombe County Schools System.
-Mr. Ben Alexander is A.C.
-Reynold's principal.
+It's mascot are the rockets.

+History

+The school was named after Alonzo Carlton Reynolds (1870–1953), or "A.C." as he was better known, who had a 53 year career in education.